Health and nuisance complaints

 This disruption could be caused by activities which create noise, odour or emissions.

-Some of these 'nuisances' can become dangerous to health or offensive, and may be an offence under the Public Health & Well Being Act 2008.
+Some of these nuisances can become dangerous to health or offensive, and may be an offence under the Public Health and Wellbeing Act 2008 ("the Act").

 When does a nuisance become an offence?